LucernaSancta/advanced-snake/docs/config.md

 # 🌍 Global Variables for Advanced Snake Game

-The `config.toml` file is used to configure the game settings.
+The `config.json` file is used to configure the game settings.
 Here’s what each variable does:

 ---